WeeScottishMan/SkylightOS/README.md

 - 🎮 **Gaming-first** — Installed on a minimal [CachyOS](https://cachyos.org/) base, for maximum gaming performance.
 - ⚡ **Bleeding Edge** — Built on rolling release distro for all the latest goodies, because whats life without a bit of chaos.
 - 🧹 **Simple** — Minimal baseline for gaming and productivity, no messy bloat like a certain microslop product.
 - 🖥️ **Lightweight WM** — Uses Niri an easy, configurable and minimal scrolling wm.
-MANGOS INCLUDED!
 - 🎨 **Customizable** — Skip the configuration and get straight to designing a masterpiece.

 <br/>